 Condo knitting is a simple but unique knitting technique that uses two sizes of knitting needles to create a light and drapey material.
-This method of knitting was popular in the 70s and 80s, but there's no reason that this style should stay in the past.

 In its most basic form, this is garter stitch, knitting every row.
 By working with needles that have a large size difference, the rows of knitting alternate between standard stitches and large, open stitches.
 You may even notice that condo knitting looks a lot like the good kind of dropped stitches.
 But you can also use needles with less size contrast and try other stitch patterns for a different look.

 Use this style of knitting for simple scarves, stylish shawls, and soft sweaters, or anything you want to feel airy and open.

 Condo knitting was at the height of its popularity in the 1970s and 1980s.

 While you can use any yarn to try out this technique, softer yarns give better results.
 Because the knitting itself makes a soft material, you don't want to fight that with stiff yarn.
 You should also consider the weight of the yarn.
 Thin or mid-weight yarns are easier because you are more likely to have the knitting needles you need.
 Extra bulky yarn will work, but you'll need at least one huge knitting needle.